open/close all folders

 - The Complainer Is Always Wrong: The reason for Eric's personality, as prompted by Executive Meddling.
 Often subtly subverted, however, as, if you pay attention, Eric's complaints and warnings of dire consequences often prove to be correct.
 It's never usually pointed out in-show, though, so it falls to an observant viewer to make the realization.

-- Commander Contrarian: He doesn't usually try and take charge of the group himself, but he's quick to complain about how Eric or whoever else is in charge are making decisions he feels are wrong.
+- Commander Contrarian: He doesn't usually try and take charge of the group himself, but he's quick to complain that Hank or whoever else is in charge are making decisions he feels are wrong.

 - Jerk with a Heart of Gold: Eric complains the loudest and most frequently.
 But he's quick to get the others behind his shield when there's danger, and is one of the most vocal when it comes to rescuing Bobby in "City on the Edge of Midnight."